debops/debops/docs/getting-started.rst

 Those two variables allow to easily change the default set of DH parameters to a different one, or specify the path to DH parameters file directly.
-The ``d()`` pattern in the first variable is a short version of ``default()`` Jinja filter and ensures that if ``debops.dhparam`` role was not configured, Ansible will not stop execution and instead will template an empty ``role_dhparam`` variable which role can check and disable DH parameter support if necessary.
+The ``d()`` pattern in the first variable is a short version of ``default()`` Jinja filter and ensures that if the ``debops.dhparam`` role was not configured, Ansible will not stop execution and instead will template an empty ``role_dhparam`` variable which this role can check and disable DH parameter support if necessary.

 Because the configuration is passed using local Ansible facts, ``debops.dhparam`` role doesn't need to be used as a role dependency.